 Treatment discontinuation rates due to adverse events were comparable: approximately 4-8% for Ozempic and 4-7% for Mounjaro across their respective programs.
 Most GI side effects for both medications peak during dose escalation and diminish with continued use.
 Injection site reactions are rare and mild for both.
 The gradual titration schedules — four-week increments for both — are designed to minimize GI symptoms during the initiation phase.

-Both are generally covered for diabetes; Weight Method offers semaglutide at $297/mo and tirzepatide at $349/mo as insurance-independent alternatives with full clinical support.
+Both are generally covered for diabetes; Weight Method offers all-inclusive subscriptions — semaglutide at $154/mo and tirzepatide at $329/mo — as insurance-independent options with full clinical support.

 For patients with type 2 diabetes, insurance coverage for both Ozempic and Mounjaro is generally available, though formulary placement and prior authorization requirements vary between plans.

-For patients who face coverage gaps, high copays, or prefer a simplified subscription model, Weight Method provides accessible alternatives.
-Semaglutide (the active ingredient in Ozempic) is available starting at $297 per month, and tirzepatide (the active ingredient in Mounjaro) starts at $349 per month.
-Both include medical evaluation, dose management, and clinical monitoring — offering a streamlined pathway to treatment without the complexity of insurance prior authorizations.
+For patients who face coverage gaps, prior-authorization hurdles, or simply prefer a predictable subscription model, Weight Method provides a telehealth pathway.
+Our semaglutide program is available starting at $154 per month and our tirzepatide program starts at $329 per month, dispensed by U.S.-licensed compounding pharmacies.
+Both are all-inclusive — covering medical evaluation, dose management, and clinical monitoring — offering a streamlined, flat-rate pathway to treatment without the complexity of insurance prior authorizations.

 Take our 2-minute quiz to see if you qualify for GLP-1 treatment.